zzzprojects/learn-orm/tutorials/selenium-webdriver/selenium-xpath.md

 ### Relative XPath

 The relative Xpath starts from the middle of the HTML DOM structure.
-It is more compact, easy to use, and less prone to been broken.
+It is more compact, easy to use, and less prone to broke.
 It doesn't need to start from the root node, which means it can search for the element anywhere on the webpage.

- - It starts with a double forward-slash (//) and can search elements anywhere on the webpage, which means no need to write a long XPath and you can start from the middle of the HTML DOM structure.
+ - It starts with a double forward-slash (//) and can search elements anywhere on the webpage, which means there is no need to write a long XPath and you can start from the middle of the HTML DOM structure.
  - It is always preferred as it is not a complete path from the root element.

  #### Example